Lorena Israel Findley

 More information about health management at Bertelsmann can be found here (German website).

 How does occupational health management work?
 And what are the critical success factors?
-A visit at the Bertelsmann Health Department gives insights into preconditions and opportunities of a healthy work environment.
+A visit at the Bertelsmann Health Department.